mekowalski/react-time-app/NOTES.md

 ### Customize TimeContent
 - Dependent on time of day (00-12, 12-18 and 18-24)
 - [] Display a statement respective to the time of day
+  - initially the statement worked but i haven't figured out how to do a config for the statements
 - [] And include related icons that go with Statement
+  - want to be able to show an icon for all the conditional statements